lottieandrews/CS464_Project/tutorial/tutorial.md

 # Command Line Tutorial

+The command line is a powerful tool that allows you to control your computer using only the keyboard.
+In this tutorial, you will learn several different commands that you can use to navigate your computer's file system.

 ### `pwd`
 The **`pwd`** (print working directory) command tells you where you are within a file system.
 In the example below, `/Users/guest` refers to the user's _home directory_.
 The user is currently located in the `Documents` folder.